 This small batch of 2 medium size Parmesan Bread for two comes so quickly, you can have this in no time for dinner.
 This bread is so soft and the parmesan cheese gave a really nice taste to the bread.
 There is no need to be scared, this recipe is simple, easy and a good start for yeast bread making.
 Check it out!

-If you can spend at least 1 hour and 30 minutes, I guarantee you that you can have a freshly baked homemade bread.
+Freshly baked homemade bread is worth it, trust me.
 I’m serious, hear me out.
 I had been baking for more than 13 years now, and the last thing that I expect is for me to fall in love in making homemade bread.
 I used to be scared of homemade yeast bread, just the thought of it made me shy away from making bread.
 But you know, we all fear what we don’t know.
 When I started learning how to make homemade bread, little by little I find myself drawn to it more than I expected.
 In fact, if I am to choose one category that I would love to focus on, the would be homemade bread.
 I’ve done quite a lot of bread variations using lean dough and rich dough and I love both of them.
 Lean dough is low in sugar and fat, the likes of French and Italian bread, pizza dough, baguette or no knead artisan bread.
 Other times I make bread using rich dough.
 Rich dough are bread that are higher in fat and sugar and often times contain eggs and milk.
 Because they are richer, they have a softer crust or texture (the likes of cinnamon rolls, dinner rolls, hot cross buns, etc.).

 How to Make Parmesan Bread